gregnicotera/Gesture-Controlled-Call-SMS-Messaging/README.md

 * Won Best Use of Twilio API Prize among 600 participants at University at Buffalo Hackathon 2018.
 * Integrated Leap Motion Controller SDK to detect hand gestures with Twilio API to send Programmable SMS and Voice messages.
 * Utilized: Java, TwiML(Twilio’s XML based), SWIG, Git, debugged using Eclipse, Leap Motion Visualizer
+# How to use?
+* Get your hands on a Leap Motion Controller and run Sample.java